-Intelligent production at the Mercedes-Benz plant in Ludwigsfelde BMW Cylinder Block B57, produced at Weber Automotive GmbH, Bernau Selected Companies OEMs BMW Motorradwerk Daimler Mercedes-Benz Tesla Gigafactory 4 VW Group Future Center Europe VW Original Teile Logistik Engineering Automotive Artificial Intelligence Bertrandt Services Brigther.ai Technologies Carmeq DEKRA Testzentrum German Autolabs High Mobility IAV Automotive Engineering RevDop XAIN Drive line and chassis Continental Automotive Finow Automotive FLAMMMOTEC Goodyear Dunlop Knorr-Bremse Schaeffler Technologies Interior components and operating elements Automotive Plastic Components Berlin FLAMMSYSCOMP Grupo Antolin Joyson Safety Systems proseat Instruments and electrical systems Bals Elektrotechnik Brose Fahrzeugteile HELLA Aglaia Mobile Vision Mahle Amovis Oligo Lichttechnik surface contro Bodywork and functional elements Ahlberg Metalltechnik Berlin-Brandenburg: In every vehicle there is a part of our expertise The capital region Berlin-Brandenburg has evolved into a major automotive hub.
+The focus of the Marienfelde site is on the development and implementation of MO360, the digital Mercedes-Benz production ecosystem.
+Theion plans to launch the first solid-state lithium-sulfur battery in 2023.
+Selected Companies OEMs BMW Motorradwerk Daimler Mercedes-Benz Tesla Gigafactory 4 VW Group Future Center Europe VW Original Teile Logistik Engineering Automotive Artificial Intelligence Bertrandt Services Brigther.ai Technologies CARIAD Carmeq DEKRA Testzentrum German Autolabs High Mobility IAV Automotive Engineering RevDop XAIN Drive line and chassis Continental Automotive Finow Automotive FLAMMMOTEC Goodyear Dunlop Knorr-Bremse Schaeffler Technologies Interior components and operating elements Automotive Plastic Components Berlin FLAMMSYSCOMP Grupo Antolin Joyson Safety Systems proseat Instruments and electrical systems Bals Elektrotechnik Brose Fahrzeugteile HELLA Aglaia Mobile Vision Mahle Amovis Oligo Lichttechnik surface contro Bodywork and functional elements Ahlberg Metalltechnik Berlin-Brandenburg: In every vehicle there is a part of our expertise The capital region Berlin-Brandenburg has evolved into a major automotive hub.
 The number of suppliers, particularly Tier 1 and Tier 2, is constantly growing: around 21,000 people are currently employed in over 200 companies.
 The range of companies is broad.
-Large Original Equipment Manufacturers (OEM) such as Mercedes-Benz and BMW can be found there along with global players in the supplier industries such as Automotive Plastic Components, Bosch, Brose, Continental, Gestamp Umformtechnik, Goodyear Dunlop, Hella, Knorr-Bremse, Pierburg, Schaeffler, Joyson Safety Systems, ZF and many powerful SMEs and engineering service providers such as IAV.
-Strong cluster for intelligent mobility The automotive industry is a fundamental pillar in the development of the capital region Berlin-Brandenburg, and constitutes one of five areas in the transport, mobility and logistics cluster.
+Large Original Equipment Manufacturers (OEM) such as Mercedes-Benz and BMW can be found there along with global players in the supplier industries such as Automotive Plastic Components, Bosch, Brose, Continental, Gestamp Umformtechnik, Goodyear Dunlop, Hella, Knorr-Bremse, Pierburg, Joyson Safety Systems, ZF and many powerful SMEs and engineering service providers such as IAV.
+With the construction of the Tesla Gigafactory Berlin-Brandenburg in 2021, the region has taken a major step forward in the field of electromobility.
+The Gigafactory will be the first location in Europe to produce battery cells together with electric vehicles in its own plant.
+In total, at least 14,000 new jobs will gradually be created.
 Dr. Helmut Schramm Head of Production BMW Motorrad »BMW continuously invests in the Berlin site.
 In recent years, the Group has strengthened the plant with an additional investment package of over 100 million euros.
 BMW is clearly committed to Berlin.
-The city convinces with a good infrastructure and a large number of very welltrained workers.« »Being the center of excellence in the ZF Group, our facility in Brandenburg specializes in sophisticated and complex types of gears in the segment for premium/sports vehicles.
-We benefit from the excellent educational programs and flexibility of the workforce in the region.« Markus Schmidt Vice President ZF Getriebe Brandenburg GmbH The cluster helps companies and research institutes to be highly involved in future issues, such as connecting data with modes of transport, the automation of vehicles and the electrification of drive systems.
+The city convinces with a good infrastructure and a large number of very welltrained workers.« Strong cluster for intelligent mobility The automotive industry is a fundamental pillar in the development of the capital region Berlin- Brandenburg, and constitutes one of five areas in the transport, mobility and logistics cluster.
+The cluster supports companies and research institutions in meeting the challenges of the transformation of mobility, for example digitization with the networking of data and transport modes and the autonomization of vehicles, or the electrification of drives and integration in vehicle and mobility concepts.
 In the initiative for intelligent mobility, the capital region is positioned internationally as a development center and urban application space for high-tech solutions made in Berlin-Brandenburg.
 The success factors include strong intermodality and international focus, connecting metropolitan and rural areas, experience in planning and implementing complex projects, and a variety of ICT startups that develop new technologies and features for intelligent mobility solutions.
 Digital and sustainable Berlin‘s strength in the digital economy has led the big players in the automotive industry to develop new ideas together with startups in a large number of projects.
 Topics such as artificial intelligence, virtual and augmented reality, Car2X communication and automated driving play an important role.
+These technologies have the potential to fundamentally change traffic in cities.
+Berlin offers excellent conditions for testing and demonstrating new concepts, e.g. in the field of electromobile logistics, networked micromobility with new small vehicles or innovative charging technologies.

-Industry leaders and innovative suppliers directly in the region Largest number of research facilities in Germany Optimal networking of the regional automotive industry in the transport, mobility and logistics cluster Highly qualified professionals and managers Customized support for setting up business and innovation projects Excellent infrastructure Proximity to policymakers and organizations High standard of living at a low cost EasyMile driverless bus on the Charité campus These technologies have the potential to fundamentally change traffic in cities.
-Berlin offers excellent conditions for testing new concepts, e.g. in the field of electromobile logistics, networked micromobility with new small vehicles or innovative charging technologies.
-Since 2010, the Berlin Agency for Electromobility eMO has been supporting the mobility transition in the capital region as a central contact and coordination point and helping to implement best practice solutions on a sustainable basis.
+Industry leaders and innovative suppliers directly in the region Largest number of research facilities in Germany Optimal networking of the regional automotive industry in the transport, mobility and logistics cluster Highly qualified professionals and managers Customized support for setting up business and innovation projects Excellent infrastructure Proximity to policymakers and organizations High standard of living at a low cost EasyMile driverless bus on the Charité campus Since 2010, the Berlin Agency for Electromobility eMO has been supporting the mobility transition in the capital region as a central contact and coordination point and helping to implement best practice solutions on a sustainable basis.
 It pursues the approach of networked, automated, shared, largely electrified and socially, economically and ecologically sustainable mobility.
 Interconnectedness Companies benefit from the experience and collaboration within the established networks.
-The automotive BerlinBrandenburg (aBB) network supports automotive suppliers in initiating collaboration and project development with partners from industry and science.
-Building »Berlin is one of the birthplaces of autonomous driving and a real-world testbed for future mobility solutions.
+The automotive BerlinBrandenburg (aBB) network supports automotive suppliers in initiating collaboration and project development with partners from industry and science, including internationally through the Berlin Chinese Automotive Network (BeCAN).
+Building upon this, the INFA- BB Innovative Fahrzeugantriebe Berlin-Brandenburg brings together expertise and experience in the field of innovative vehicle drive systems. »Berlin is one of the birthplaces of autonomous driving and a real-world testbed for future mobility solutions.
 We have been developing autonomous vehicles since 2006.
 Our robotic cars have been licensed for driving in the streets of Berlin since 2011.
 This is why Berlin and the Bay Area around Palo Alto are vibrant regions today for the development of technologies for automated driving.« Prof. Dr. Raúl Rojas Dahlem Center for Machine Learning and Robotics Freie Universität Berlin »The future of vehicle construction is closely linked to the Industrial Internet.
 The BTU Cottbus-Senftenberg tackles the challenges related to the digitization and automation of supply chains and contributes to increasing the competitiveness of OEM and suppliers in the Berlin-Brandenburg region through its research activities.« Prof. Dr.-Ing.
 Ulrich Berger Professor of Automation Technology BTU Cottbus-Senftenberg Qualified workforce Thanks to the three-year technical vocational training program – from highly specialized motor vehicle mechatronics to bodywork and vehicle construction mechanics – automotive companies in Berlin-Brandenburg are able to find well-trained and motivated employees.
-The universities in the region offer various degree programs including vehicle technology (TU Berlin and HTW Berlin), vehicle and power systems technology and lightweight constructions (BTU Cottbus-Senftenberg), mechatronics/automation systems (FH Brandenburg) and industrial engineering (Beuth Hochschule).
-Apprich Secur Böllhoff Produktion Boryszew Oberflächentechnik CTM Fahrzeugbau Gestamp Umformtechnik Gustav Scharnau Hüffermann Transportsysteme Mahle Filtersysteme MOSOLF Logistics & Services Robert Bosch Automotive Steering Rosenbauer Deutschland Trebbiner FahrzeugFabrik Engine and power trans mission Aumann Berlin Bruss Hengst Automotive Pierburg Schmidt Automotive Theion Vitesco Technologies Weber Bernau ZF Getriebe Research Beuth University of Applied Sciences Berlin Brandenburg University of Technology Cottbus– Senftenberg FH Potsdam Fraunhofer (FOKUS, IAP, PYCO) Freie Universität Berlin German Aerospace Center (DLR) German Research Center for Artificial Intelligence (DFKI) HTW Berlin Leibniz IHP Technische Universität Berlin Technical University of Applied Sciences Wildau Networks and initiatives automotive BerlinBrandenburg (aBB) Berliner Agentur für Elektromobilität (eMO) Innovative Fahrzeugantriebe Berlin-Brandenburg (INFABB) ITS Berlin-Brandenburg proITCar
+The universities in the region offer various degree programs including vehicle technology (TU Berlin and HTW Berlin), vehicle and power systems technology and lightweight constructions (BTU Cottbus-Senftenberg), mechatronics/automation systems (FH Brandenburg) and industrial engineering (BHT).
+Apprich Secur Böllhoff Produktion Boryszew Oberflächentechnik CTM Fahrzeugbau Gestamp Umformtechnik Gustav Scharnau Hüffermann Transportsysteme Mahle Filtersysteme MOSOLF Logistics & Services Robert Bosch Automotive Steering Rosenbauer Deutschland Trebbiner FahrzeugFabrik Engine and power transmission Aumann Berlin Bruss Hengst Automotive Pierburg Schmidt Automotive Theion Vitesco Technologies Weber Bernau ZF Getriebe Research Beuth University of Applied Sciences Berlin Brandenburg University of Technology Cottbus– Senftenberg FH Potsdam Fraunhofer (FOKUS, IAP, PYCO) Freie Universität Berlin German Aerospace Center (DLR) German Research Center for Artificial Intelligence (DFKI) HTW Berlin Leibniz IHP Technische Universität Berlin Technical University of Applied Sciences Wildau Networks and initiatives automotive BerlinBrandenburg (aBB) Berliner Agentur für Elektromobilität (eMO) Innovative Fahrzeugantriebe Berlin-Brandenburg (INFABB) ITS Berlin-Brandenburg proITCar